 The router has four non-removable antennas and two removable ones.
 It seems somebody decided to make these detachable just to fit the router inside its retail box.

-On the back, the D-Link DIR-X5460 comes with the usual four Gigabit LAN ports and one Gigabit WAN port.
+On the back, the D-Link DIR-X5460 comes with the standard four Gigabit LAN ports and one Gigabit WAN port.
 It has no Multi-Gigi port, which is always disappointing for a Wi-Fi 6 broadcaster.
 There are two USB ports (USB 3.0 + USB 2.0) for storage hosting.

 D-Link DIR-X5460: Hardware specifications